chris-clifton/225/2_objects/4_mutating_objects.md

   - The object is not reassigned but a property of it is modified (alters state of the object)
   - Doesn't modify new Object

+- LS Terminology
+- This output demonstrates the mutability of objects.
+Unlike primitives, an object can have its data changed without breaking the connection to any variables pointing to it.
+Thus, reassigning myObj's property message inside the function scope doesn't break myObj's connection to the object itself.
+As a result, myObj.messages's reassignment in the function scope is reflected in the global scope as well.

 # VARIABLES HOLD A REFERENCE TO AN OBJECT
 - Using terminology like "store", "hold", and "contain" is not ideal
 - When we pass a variable that points to an object to another function, Javascript passes an identical reference- making the original object and the local variable/argument in the function reference the same object